bodywork-ml/bodywork-core/docs/quickstart_ml_pipeline.md

-# Train a Model and Deploy a Scoring Service
+# Deploying a Machine Learning Pipeline

-Before beginning to work-through this tutorial, we **strongly** recommend that you find the five minutes required to read about the [key concepts](key_concepts.md) that Bodywork is built upon.
-We also recommend that you familiarise yourself with the [Batch Job](quickstart_batch_job.md) and [Serve Model](quickstart_serve_model.md) quickstart tutorials first, as this tutorial builds upon these.
+This tutorial builds upon concepts introduced in the [Batch Job](quickstart_batch_job.md) and [Serve Model](quickstart_serve_model.md) quickstart tutorials.
+It demonstrates how multi-stage ML pipelines can be deployed using Bodywork.

-This tutorial uses the example [bodywork-ml-pipeline-project](https://github.com/bodywork-ml/bodywork-ml-pipeline-project) GitHub repository and refers to files within it.
-If you want to execute the examples below, then you will need to have setup [access to a Kubernetes cluster](index.md#prerequisites) and [installed bodywork](installation.md) on your local machine.
+This tutorial refers to files within a Bodywork project hosted on GitHub - see [bodywork-ml-pipeline-project](https://github.com/bodywork-ml/bodywork-ml-pipeline-project).
+We **strongly** recommend that you find five minutes to read about the [key concepts](key_concepts.md) that Bodywork is built upon, before beginning to work-through the examples below.
+If you want to execute the examples, you will need to have setup [access to a Kubernetes cluster](index.md#prerequisites) and [installed bodywork](installation.md) on your local machine.

 ## What am I going to Learn?

 * How to take a solution to a ML task as developed within a Jupyter notebook, and map it into two separate Python modules for training a model and then deploying the trained model as a model-scoring service with a REST API.
-* How to execute these 'train' and 'deploy' modules - that together form a simple ML pipeline (or workflow) - remotely on a [Kubernetes](https://kubernetes.io/) cluster, using [GitHub](https://github.com/) and [Bodywork](https://bodywork.readthedocs.io/en/latest/).
+* How to execute these `train` and `deploy` modules (that form a simple ML pipeline), remotely on a [Kubernetes](https://kubernetes.io/) cluster, using [GitHub](https://github.com/) and [Bodywork](https://bodywork.readthedocs.io/en/latest/).
 * How to interact-with and test the model-scoring service that has been deployed to Kubernetes.
-* How to run the train-and-deploy workflow on a schedule, so that the model is periodically re-trained and then re-deployed (when new data is available), but without the manual intervention of an ML engineer.
+* How to run the pipeline on a schedule, so that the model is periodically re-trained and then re-deployed (when new data is available), without the manual intervention of an ML engineer.

 ## A Machine Learning Task